G-Locus

 Progressive Greying Dogs Poodle grey

-As a rule of thumb, eumelanin in any pattern will fade from black to blue-grey or to a silver-white grey, from brown to beige or to a pale cream color/café au lait.
+As a rule of thumb, eumelanin in any pattern will fade from black to blue-gray or to a silver-white gray, from brown to beige or to a pale cream color/café au lait.

 Nose and skin pigment will not fade and keep their original color.
 Phaeomelanin doesn’t seem to be affected in many cases but the influence of fading on phaeomelanin intensity remains unclear[1].